Alexander Forrest: Exploring career

-Political career

-In 1887, Forrest became a politician, entering the Western Australian Legislative Council as the first (and only) member for the seat of Kimberley.
-He was then elected to the Legislative Assembly for West Kimberley in 1890, and held the seat until his death.
-He was also Mayor of Perth 1893–95 and 1898–1900, and later an investor.

-Advocacy and Racism
+Views and Racism

+The Australian Dictionary of Biography Alexander considers Alexander was a paternalistic conservative.

+Alexander was opposed to Women's Suffrage stating "the proper place for a woman was to look after her home and not be running all over the place."

 While in Parliament, Alexander Forrest consistently supported and argued for state backed violence against indigenous people.
-In an 1888 speech to Parliament Forrest advocated for state terrorism against indigenous people.
+According to Marxist Left Review, in an 1888 speech to Parliament Forrest advocated for "state terrorism" against indigenous people.

+Historian Henry Reynolds states that during the 1890s Alexander - along with his brother John - witnessed and was complicit in the "violent suppression of Aboriginal resistance in the Kimberley... [where] Alexander [and the Forrest family], were deeply involved in the whole venture as leaseholders, managers and financiers".

 Honours and Death

 He was made a Companion of the Order of St Michael and St George (CMG) on 15 May 1901, in preparation of the forthcoming royal visit of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary).

 Forrest died on 20 June 1901 at Perth of complications arising from kidney trouble.
 He was survived by four of his five children (his son Anthony Alexander Forrest having been killed the month before in the Second Boer War), and was buried at Karrakatta Cemetery.